paceuniversity/cs389f2023team5/README.md

 # TEAM 5

 ## App name
+Buff-Bot
 ## Team members

 Wesley Wu, Aiden Nguyen, Anthony Testani, and Alexander Klisouriotis TOADD picture of the team

 ## App description
+This app is a new way to get motivated for fitness, with planned regiments for beginners, and trackers and leaderboards to keep veterans hooked.
 ## Idea Proposal
 [Idea Proposal]()